TDycores-Project/tdycore-qa/tdycore_qa_setup.rst

 Adding Tests to Suite
 ---------------------

-1. To create a new tdycore-qa test, create a new folder and cd into the folder.
+1. To create a new test, create a new folder and cd into the folder.
+All tests placed in the same folder will be grouped together in the documentation.
+The default title of the group will be the folder name.
+This can be overwritten in the configuration file (see Step 4 below).
+If underscores are used in the folder name they will be replaced with spaces in the title for the documentation.

    .. code-block:: bash

      $ mkdir my_test
      $ cd my_test

 2. Create two or more input files for the desired simulators you wish to test.
-The input file has a file extension based on the simulator you wish to run, such as ``filename.pflotran, filename.python``.
+The input file has a file extension based on the simulator you wish to run, such as ``filename.pflotran, filename.tdycore``.
 The filename will be specified in the configuration file and must be the same for all simulators.
 For example, you can browse the input decks within the qa-toolbox tests.
 Note: If working in 2D, 3D, or calculating error only two simulators may be run at a time.

 3. The QA toolbox reads in an options file specified by the user in a standard ``.opt`` extension.
 The options file consists of a series of sections with key-value pairs.